FAQ

 -

-Admissions officers consider whole applications—of which essays are only a part—but as they build a class, essays give them a sense of who applicants are.
+Admissions officers consider whole applications—of which essays are only a part—but as they build a class, essays give them a sense of how applicants will contribute to the campus community.

 -